How childhood trauma affects adult health (and what you can do about it)

 Studies show that having strong social support can reduce mortality.
 It can even lower your blood pressure!7

 Trauma-informed therapy can also help.
 If you’re searching for a therapist in North Carolina, our Find a Doctor tool can help.
 If you’re not a Blue Cross NC member, you can still use this tool to find a highly rated therapist.
 Under “browse by category,” choose “medical specialties.”
 Then choose “behavioral/mental health.”
+If you are a Healthy Blue member, use Healthy Blue’s Find a Doctor resource.

 Building resilience is a life-long pursuit.
 It can help us live longer and healthier lives, and we can break the cycle of ACEs for our children and grandchildren.